CyberAula/sgame_platform/README.md

-# sgame_platform
+# SGAME Platform
-A platform to create customizable educational web games
+A platform to create customizable educational web games by integrating Learning Objects into existing web games